 CAYA (Come As You Are) Moms

 Looking for friendship and support with other moms who also have elementary-age kids?
 Join CAYA Moms!
-Check Facebook (search CAYA Moms) for updates and gathering information.
 Register yourself and your child if you need nursery (birth-PreK).

-Visit the CAYA Moms Facebook page to connect with relevant posts and gathering information.
+Visit the CAYA Moms Facebook page for all the details and to connect with relevant posts and gathering information.

 Shepherd/Mentors: Susan Cafferty, Jackie Campbell, and Karen Coppock (865-254-8520, firstname.lastname@example.org